 Unlimited entry sweepstakes allow you to enter as often as you want.
-Unless you have an awful lot of time to dedicate to entering these sweepstakes, these will have high odds against winning.
+Unless you have an awful lot of time to dedicate to entering these sweepstakes, these will have high odds of winning.

 Ongoing sweepstakes can fall under any of the above categories, but they have no set expiration date.
-They continue indefinitely, until the sponsor announces that the sweepstakes is over.
+They continue indefinitely until the sponsor announces that the sweepstakes are over.
 They usually award prizes at set intervals throughout the giveaway, such as weekly or monthly.